 Diapering is a necessity of your child’s first years, and a great deal can make it a lot cheaper, since babies start out using about 300 diapers a month.
 Parents today have more options, and better options, then ever before, so whether you are set on disposable diapers or are considering reusable cloth diapering options, there are definitely deals on great products to be had.
 If you’re considering cloth diapering, check out the options for both biodegradable and reusable cloth diapering inserts below, or snag deals on both to cloth diaper at home and go disposable at school and on the go.
 We also found deals on wipes, diaper ointments and creams, diaper disposable units, changing pads, and more.

 Disposable Diapers: Disposable diapers, first seen in stores back in the late 1950s, have made raising babies just a little easier.
 With a variety of sizes, patterns, absorbencies, and even differences in ingredients such as chlorine derivatives (all disposable diapers are required to be free of elemental chlorine, but chlorine dioxide is still used to bleach the wood pulp of many diapers from top brands; bamboo is another ingredient used by greener diaper brands) and fragrance.
 Babies have sensitive skin, especially newborns, and irritations can develop particularly around the waist and legs, indicating it’s time to try a different brand.
 There are greener disposable diapers than others, including those that are totally chlorine free (TCF).
-Disposable diapers are often more convenient than reusable cloth diapers, and can be cheaper compared to a cloth-diaper cleaning service, and their environmental impact is about the same as cloth diapers when you take into account the water, soap, and electricity to clean the cloth diapers, although disposable diapers do take, on average, 500 years to decompose, and they can contaminate the ground-water as well.
+Disposable diapers are often more convenient than reusable cloth diapers, and can be cheaper compared to a cloth-diaper cleaning service, although disposable diapers do take, on average, 500 years to decompose, and they can contaminate the ground-water as well.
 However, babies need diapers, and newborns typically use 8-10 diapers a day, with older children using less, so whatever gets you through the day, and your child to potty-training, with your sanity intact, we aren’t here to judge!

 All those diapers can add up quickly, so we hope a Black Friday deal on a brand you’d like to use makes it a little easier!
 Another way to save on diapers throughout the year is to set up an Amazon subscription for them, which saves you 5-20% on diapers and everything else.
 There are a ton of baby products participating in the Subscribe and Save program which sends out your order each month only after a reminder email so you can adjust the size, quantity and frequency, and the only requirement is an Amazon Prime Family membership, which also gets you tons of other benefits.
 Start your 30-day free trial today and get the basics auto-delivered!